cbarkinozer/Java/Spring/Spring.md

 	private Country country;
 }
 ```
-@**OneToMany**: It is used if there is a one-to-many relationship with the joined table.
+**@OneToMany**: It is used if there is a one-to-many relationship with the joined table.
 With mappedBy, it is possible to add to the entity without creating a column in a bidirectional relationship.
 It can be used when joining the Cities list within the Country object.
 ```java
 @Entity
 @Tablename(name="COUNTRY")